 This is also great if you’re tight on storage space, because it folds up into a very slim circle that fits easily under your bed or in the back of a closet.

-One thing to keep in mind is that this is very inexpensive (less than $14 at time of writing), and sometimes, you get what you pay for.
-Although we never had a problem with it (and it’s rated 4 out of 5 stars on Amazon) some people reported that after the tunnel was worn down, the circular wire inside of the tunnel’s frame starting poking through the fabric.
+One thing to keep in mind is that this is relatively inexpensive, and sometimes, you get what you pay for.
+Although we never had a problem with it (and it’s rated 4.5 out of 5 stars on Amazon) some people reported that after the tunnel was worn down, the circular wire inside of the tunnel’s frame starting poking through the fabric.

 Don’t feel like buying anything?